Student Records Disclosure

 - Legal measures may be taken by Yavapai College, including referral to law enforcement or civil action.

 Tobacco Use Policy

 Yavapai College is committed to limiting exposure to the harmful effects of primary and secondary smoke to campus students, visitors, and employees.
-In order to reduce the harmful effects of tobacco use and maintain a healthful working and learning environment, the district prohibits the use of tobacco except in specific areas.
-Tobacco use on college property is defined as lighted pipes, cigars, cigarettes, and the use of snuff and smokeless tobacco in any form.
+In order to reduce the harmful effects of tobacco use and to maintain a healthful working and learning environment, the College prohibits smoking, including vaping, on all campuses except in designated smoking areas as per the Smoking & Tobacco Use Policy (5.35).

 The Yavapai College process for non-academic complaints is to be used for issues other than disciplinary or academic matters and provides students protection against unwarranted infringement of their rights.
 A non-academic student complaint may concern an alleged violation of college policies, infringement of student rights, and other such problems dealing with students, college staff and faculty, and authorized college activities.